Correlation detection in trees for planted graph alignment: Consequences for polynomial time partial graph alignment

 \subsection{Proof strategy}

-We start by stating Lemmas that precise the link between sparse graph alignment and correlation detection in trees, as explained in Section \ref{subsection:intuition_algorithm_desription}.
-These Lemmas are directly taken from \cite{Ganassali20a} (to which we refer for the proofs, see Lemmas 2.1-2.4) and are instrumental in the proofs of Theorems \ref{theorem:good_matches} and \ref{theorem:no_mismatchs}.
+We start by stating Lemmas that precise the correspondence between sparse graph alignment and correlation detection in trees, as explained in Section \ref{subsection:intuition_algorithm_desription}.
+These Lemmas are directly taken from \cite{Ganassali20a} (to which we refer for the proofs, see Lemmas 2.1, 2.2, 2.3 and 2.4) and are instrumental in the proofs of Theorems \ref{theorem:good_matches} and \ref{theorem:no_mismatchs}.

-\begin{lemme}[Control of the sizes of the neighborhoods] Let $\bG \sim \cG(n,\lambda/n)$, $d = \lfloor c \log n \rfloor$ with $c \log \lambda <1$.
-For all $\gamma>0$, there is a constant $C=C(\gamma)>0$ such that with probability $1-O\left(n^{-\gamma}\right)$, for all $i \in [n]$, $t \in [d]$:
+\begin{lemme}[Control of the sizes of the neighborhoods] Let $G \sim \G(n,\lambda/n)$, $d = \lfloor c \log n \rfloor$ with $c \log \lambda <1$.
+For all $\gamma>0$, there is a constant $C=C(\gamma)>0$ such that with probability $1-O\left(n^{-\gamma}\right)$, for all $u \in [n]$, $t \in [d]$:

 \end{lemme}